Cancer Care Review

 Find out more about learning and development courses for healthcare professionals.

-Social prescribers and link workers are well placed to work alongside primary care professionals, where they can identify and signpost patients to information and local support services.
+Social prescribers, cancer care coordinators and link workers are well placed to work alongside primary care professionals, where they can identify and signpost patients to information and local support services.

-For more information on the role that Social Prescribers can play in supporting people living with cancer and how Primary Care Networks can get the best out of these roles, download the following PDFs:
+For more information on the role that social prescribers and cancer care coordinators can play in supporting people living with cancer and how Primary Care Networks can get the best out of these roles, download the following PDFs:

 Macmillan Cancer Support